DIYbiosphere/sphere/CONTRIBUTING.md

 title: Contributing Guide
 ---

 We :heartpulse: contributions!

-By contributing, you agree to abide to our [Code of Conduct] and consent to our [Copyright Terms].
-In short, you agree to be nice and to freely share your contributions!
+_By contributing, you agree to abide to our [Code of Conduct] and consent to our [Copyright Terms].
+In short, you agree to be respectful and to freely share your contributions!_

-The following is a set of guidelines for submiting [Issues](#Submitting-Issues) and [Pull requests](#Submitting-Pull-Requests), and for making [Commit messages](#Making-Commits).

-If you are new to Github, you can check our [ELI5 guide] (Explain like I'm 5) for the utterly GitHub confused! , like for [adding a new entry] or [editing an entry].

-If you want to make changes locally on your computer, follow the [Installation Instructions]. :heart_eyes: :computer:

 ---